Please contact the Grants Manager at grants@stlukesfdn.org or 216-431-8010 for assistance.

 Please contact the Grants Manager at grants@stlukesfdn.org or 216-431-8010 for assistance and have a clear description of the problem ready.
 A screenshot is also helpful if you are able to get one.

-You may able to change the organization’s mailing address yourself, but if you are having difficulty or if you need to make other edits, please contact the Grants Manager at grants@stlukesfdn.org or 216-431-8010 for assistance.
+You may be able to change the organization’s mailing address yourself, but if you are having difficulty or if you need to make other edits, please contact the Grants Manager at grants@stlukesfdn.org or 216-431-8010 for assistance.

-Site visits can be an important part of the grantmaking process, but it is not always necessary, so we will be in close contact with you on that.
+Strategy learning sessions can be an important part of the grantmaking process, but it is not always necessary, so we will be in close contact with you on that.
 If held, you may elect to determine where such a visit would be most convenient for you.

-Site visits are scheduled quarterly, shortly after each grant cycle deadline.
+Strategy learning sessions are scheduled quarterly, shortly after each grant cycle deadline.